psarma21/distracted-driver/README.md

 Thus, we implemented ONE method in the given openCV code to detect when the user blinks more than 3 times in 9 seconds to tell that the user is tired, or "drowsy".

 Techincal Explanation:
 A blink is registered when the distance between the user's upper and lower eyelid decreases significantly.
 When your eye is open, the distance is higher.
 When it closes, it decreases.
 Everytime a blink is registered, our count that we created increases.
 Once this count exceeds 3 per our frame (9 seconds), we warn the user.
+Our method is written with the comment header "OUR GROUP'S CODE".
+The rest of the code is openCV code from pyimagesearch.com